albertopeam/clean-architecture/README.md

 --->
 ## What do you expect to see soon?
 ### Next
-* iOS
 * Framework usage to avoid all the code to seen as public
 * View State pattern for complex UIs
 * Repository pattern
 * MVP pattern
 * Travis
 * SonarQube

 ## Architecture